Dtheme/Xcode-AutoLazyLoad/README.md

 5. Open `Preference - Extension` of macOS, make sure `lazyLoad` is selected as Xcode Source Editor
 6. Restart Xcode and enjoy it.
 7. add shortcuts if you like, I'm using `option+'`as the shortcuts.
-8. Select the property you want to generate lazy-load code and press `option+'`,done.
+8. Select the property you want to generate lazy-load code and press `option+'` or choose `Editor-Lazyload-propertylazyload`from the Xcode toolbar ,done.

 #### remove：